fermyon/developer/content/cloud/noops-sql-db.md

 Creating database inspirational-pig (default) for app "quickstart"
 ```

-You can check to see which Spin application is tied to your SQLite Store by using the `spin cloud sql` command:
+You can check to see which Spin application is tied to your NoOpsSQL database by using the `spin cloud sql` command:

+>> Fermyon Cloud will automatically generate a random name for your NoOps SQL database.

 ```bash
 $ spin cloud sqlite list